jsfiddle/togetherjs/README.md

-Then when you access `http://site-to-test.com` it will connect locally, and the proxy server in turn will forward the request to the actual server (note though that site-to-test.com must be an actual domain name, not another entry in `/etc/hosts`).
+Then when you access `http://site-to-test.com` it will connect locally, and the proxy server in turn will forward the request to the actual server.
 Any HTML responses will have the Walkabout Javascript added, and Javascript will be rewritten.

 Note that it binds to port 80, and so you must run it as root.
 This isn't awesome, pull requests to drop root welcome.
 A tool like